 ANIMAL MAN is the story of Buddy Baker.
 Baker is a small-time superhero who happened upon a spaceship that gave him the ability to emulate the skills of nearby animals.
 At times Buddy seems embarrassed by his origins; other times, he seems befuddled by his anonymity.
 A pretty straightforward story, until we meet Crafty Coyote in issue 5, titled “The Coyote Gospel.”
 Crafty is a refugee from a cartoon universe filled with senseless violence.
-Having sought an audience with his God, a man on a throne holding a paintbrush, Crafty is expelled from his universe.
-This is the first time we meet Morrison in the pages of his work, and he seems to revel in the pain he inflicts on his characters.
+Having sought an audience with his God, a being on a throne holding a paintbrush, Crafty is expelled from his universe.
+This is the first time we meet Morrison in the pages of their work, and they seem to revel in the pain they inflict on their characters.

 And at last, we see how it all fits.
-Morrison must create stakes and conflict, and for that, he needs the character to feel pain.
+Morrison must create stakes and conflict, and for that, they need the character to feel pain.
 In the end, is the writer really a god or merely a devil?

 Morrison’s meditation on an artist’s relationship with their art is a worthwhile read that manages to somehow feel like something beyond just a comic book.
-When Morrison puts himself in his work, he also gives himself license to break all the rules and blow our minds.
+When Morrison put themselves in their work, they also gave themselves license to break all the rules and blow our minds.

-What is your favorite example of an artist putting him or herself in their work?
+What is your favorite example of an artist putting themselves in their work?
 Do you agree with Morrison and think writers are often cruel to their characters?
 Comment below!